Succinct Encodings of Binary Trees with Application to AVL Trees: Succinct Data Structures and Tree Enumeration

-Due to the way they are constructed, AVL trees have mainly been enumerated under height restrictions, and enumeration by number of vertices (which is crucial for determining space-efficient representations, but not as important for other applications) is less studied.
-A 1984 paper~\cite{Odlyzko1984} of Odlyzko describes the behaviour of a family of trees whose generating functions satisfy certain equations.
-It ends by stating that the generating function of AVL trees `appears not to satisfy any simple functional equation, but by an intensive study$\dots$it can be shown' that $|\mA_n| \sim n^{-1}\alpha^{-n}u(\log n)$ where $\alpha = 0.5219\dots$ is `a certain constant' and $u$ is a periodic function, referencing for details a paper that was planned to be published but was never written.\footnote{The current authors thank Andrew Odlyzko for discussions on the asymptotic behaviour of AVL trees and the growth constant $\alpha$.}
+The fact that recurrence~\eqref{eq:AVLrec} involves height-restricted AVL trees, while we sum over all heights to obtain $A(z)$, makes an analysis of the number of AVL trees difficult.
+In a survey following his tour-de-force asymptotic analysis of $B$-trees, Odlyzko~\cite{Odlyzko1984} stated that the generating function of AVL trees `appears not to satisfy any simple functional equation, but by an intensive study$\dots$it can be shown' that $|\mA_n| \sim n^{-1}\alpha^{-n}u(\log n)$ where $\alpha = 0.5219\dots$ is `a certain constant' and $u$ is a periodic function, referencing for details a paper that was planned to be published but was never written\footnote{The current authors thank Andrew Odlyzko for discussions on the asymptotic behaviour of AVL trees and the growth constant $\alpha$.}.
+As described in Theorem~\ref{AVL} below, we provide the first published proof of the growth constant $\alpha$ (and a general method to derive the exponential growth for sequences whose generating functions satisfy similar functional equations).